AMWA-TV/bcp-003/security-proposal.md

 ## Client Identification and Authorisation

-HTTPS is the ideal technology for securing the connection between the client and API server, and also for identifying the server to the client.
-HTTPS is well proven in these roles.
+HTTPS is well proven to secure the connection between the client and server, and to indentify the server to the client.
 However, while it does have some capability to perform client identification and authorisation, HTTPS does not provide the fine grained control over permissions desired for the NMOS APIs.

 *JSON Web Tokens* are access tokens which can be issued to a client to enable them to carry out certain actions on APIs.
-A token is issued to the client by an authentication server upon successful authentication of the client.
-The client can then use that token in requests it sends to APIs.
+An authentication server SHALL issue a token to a client upon successful authentication.
+The client SHALL then use that token in requests it sends to APIs.

 The token contains *claims* which describe what actions the client is allowed to do against the API, for example reading or writing to a particular endpoint.
 The set of claims a particular token contains is referred to as being its *scope*.
-A particular token can contain many different claims, allowing it to be used for a variety of actions.
+A particular token MAY contain many different claims, allowing it to be used for a variety of actions.

-Tokens are cryptographically signed, to allow their provenance to be validated.
-Various algorithms can be used for this, but RSA with SHA-256 SHOULD be used as the signing algorithm for NMOS APIs to ensure compatibility.

-> TODO: Are we allowing other options, or is this "should" above actually a "shall"?
+Tokens SHALL be signed using RSA with SHA-256, to allow their provenance to be validated in a compatible way.

 ### Client Authentication

 Before tokens can be issued to an API client it SHALL first authenticate with the authentication server.

-Clients SHOULD use *OAuth 2.0* to authenticate.
+Clients SHALL use *OAuth 2.0* to authenticate.
 OAuth 2.0 is a widely used authorisation mechanism which has been used to provide authentication for issuing JSON Web Tokens on other systems.